Spitak

 Discover places selected for their distinct character and enduring appeal.

 About Mapcarta.
 Data © OpenStreetMap contributors and available under the Open Database License".
 Text is available under the CC BY-SA 4.0 license, except for photos, directions, and the map.
-Description text is based on the Wikipedia page “Spitak”.
+Description text is based on the Wikivoyage page “Spitak”.
 Photo: Mariannaqwe, CC BY-SA 3.0.